What about technology?

 - Griffith App

-- Blackboard app (for mobile access to Learning@Griffith)
+- Canvas app (for mobile access to Learning@Griffith)

 - Office 365 mobile apps using your Griffith log in

 Using specific technology in your courses

 Depending on your course, you might need to use quite specific technology such as:

 You will always be provided with a guide on how to use unfamiliar technology, and you will not be required to pay for any of these tools.

 Prepare early and read instructions carefully, and make the most of all opportunities to practise!

 If your course includes an online proctored exam, for example, the course site will give you a guide on using the technology, as well as a chance to practise before completing an online proctored exam.